-ARTICLE HISTORY ABSTRACT Received: Revised: 34 The aim q10 his research is to provide the empirical evidence that is Accepted: related to the effect of financial distress and profitability on earnings management.
+ARTICLE HISTORY ABSTRACT Received: Revised: Accepted: Keywords: Financial Distress, Profitability, Earnings The aim of this research is to provide the empirical evidence that is related to the effect of financial distress and profitability on earnings management.
 Earnings management is measured by Jones Modified Model.
-Financial distrems is measured by the Grover Keywords: Financial Distress, Profitability, Earnings Management Model.
-Profitability is proxied by profit margin, return on assets, return on equip, and earnings per share.
-The research sample of this study is a consumer goods industry which is listed in Indonesia Stock Exchange 2015-2017.
-Purposive sampling is us as a sampling method and obtained 108 samples.
-The analysis technique used is panel regression at lysis with Stata 14.
+Financial distress is measured by the Grover Model.
+Profitability is proxied by profit margin, return on assets, return on equity, and earnings per share.
+The research sample of this study is a consumer goods industry which is listed in Indonesia Management Stock Exchange 2015-2017.
+Purposive sampling is used as a sampling method and obtained 108 samples.
+The analysis technique used is panel regression analysis with Stata 14.
 The results of this study indicate that each of financial distress, return on equity, and earnings per share has an effect on earnings management while profit margin and return on assets have no effect on earnings management.